 Marco Baroni received a PhD in Linguistics from the University of California, Los Angeles, in the year 2000.
 After several experiences in research and industry, he joined the Center for Mind/Brain Sciences of the University of Trento, where he became associate professor in 2013.
 In 2016, Marco joined the Facebook Artificial Intelligence Research team.
 In 2019, he became ICREA research professor, affiliated with the Linguistics Department of Pompeu Fabra University in Barcelona.
-Marco's work in the areas of multimodal and compositional distributed semantics has received widespread recognition, including a Google Research Award, an ERC Starting Grant and and the ICAI-JAIR best paper prize.
-Marco's current research focuses on a better understanding of artificial neural networks, focusing in particular on what they can teach us about human language acquisition and processing.
+Marco's work in the areas of multimodal and compositional distributed semantics has received widespread recognition, including a Google Research Award, an ERC Starting Grant, and the ICAI-JAIR best paper prize and the ACL test of time award.
+Marco's current research focuses on emergent communication in communities of deep-learning-trained artificial neural networks.
+In 2021, he was awarded an ERC Advanced Grant to work on this topic.

 Selected research activities

-- Plenary talk at the 4th Workshop on Representation Learning for NLP.
+- invited talk at the 5th Workshop on Emergent Communication (virtual)